-"This is New Zealand" 3-strip EXPO Film From New Zealand
+"This is New Zealand" 3-strip EXPO Film

 The M.C.S.-70 Process

 Most of the original Broadway cast were rejected for the film as either photographing too old or actually being too old for the teenaged characters.
 Since Hollywood was accustomed to dubbing the singing voices of many stars, dozens of non-singing actors and actresses were tested or considered for the leading roles.
 Among them: Suzanne Pleshette, Jill St. John, Audrey Hepburn, Elizabeth Ashley, Anthony Perkins, Warren Beatty, Bobby Darin, Burt Reynolds, Richard Chamberlain, Troy Donahue and Gary Lockwood.
 A major controversy developed because Carol Lawrence, who played Maria in the stage version, was passed over for the role in favor of Natalie Wood.

 Director Robert Wise’s original choice for the role of Tony, played by Richard Beymer, was nobody less than Elvis Presley.

 Russ Tamblyn, by the way, had originally tried out for the role of Tony.
 It was down to just him and Richard Beymer, and Beymer ended up getting it.
 But then the casting directors called Tamblyn back and asked him to read for Riff, and he got that part.